 Microphone shock mounts are more commonly used in studio settings.
-Shock mounts, as their name suggests, mount the microphones properly on a mic stand while providing enough isolation to reduce the amount of mechanically transmitted noise, (alternatively known as “shock”).
+As their name suggests, Shock mounts mount the microphones properly on a mic stand while providing enough isolation to reduce the amount of mechanically transmitted noise (alternatively known as “shock”).

 Shock mounts come in a variety of sizes to accommodate different microphones.
 They are typically made of an outer stationary casing (which attaches to the mic stand) and an inner casing that houses the microphone.
-These casings are connected to each other with fabric-wound elastic bands.
-These types of shock mounts are commonly used to house large diaphragm condenser microphones and other side-address microphones.
+These casings are connected with fabric-wound elastic bands.
+These types of shock mounts are commonly used to house large-diaphragm condenser microphones and other side-address microphones.

-The elastic bands and other suspension mounts create a sort of cradle for the microphone to sit in and absorb mechanically transmitted noise.
-These allow for a cleaner microphone signal and are great in studio, and other, recording applications!
+The elastic bands and other suspension mounts create a cradle for the microphone to sit in and absorb mechanically transmitted noise.
+These allow for a cleaner microphone signal and are superb in the studio and other recording applications!

 For more info on microphone shock mounts, check out my articles What Is A Microphone Shock Mount And Why Is It Important? and Best Microphone Shock Mounts.

 To learn more about side-address and top-address microphones, check out my article What Are Top, End & Side-Address Microphones? (+ Examples).